divinedian/github-slideshow/_posts/0000-01-02-divinedian.md

 ---
 layout: slide
-title: "Welcome to our second slide!"h
+title: "Welcome to our second slide!"
 ---
-Your text
+I'm excited
 Use the left arrow to go back!